Samsonite trumps LVMH as China retail moves downmarket

 The average rent in a high-end shopping centre in a smaller city fell 2 percent last year while the average vacancy rate rose to 10.9 percent, the opposite of what happened in bigger cities, according to the Knight Frank and Woods Bagot report.

-"For the newer centres in non-core locations, the landlords don't have pricing power," said Steven McCord, local director for China retail research for property firm Jones Lang LaSalle.
+"For the newer centers in non-core locations, the landlords don't have pricing power," said Steven McCord, local director for China retail research for property firm Jones Lang LaSalle.

-"In order to fill up their malls they've got to be generous with rental terms," he said, adding that developers are also offering to pay fit-out costs and pursuing less-expensive luxury brands such as Coach and Michael Kors.
+"In order to fill up their malls they've got to be generous with rental terms," he said, adding that developers are also offering to pay fit-out costs and pursuing less-expensive luxury brands such as Coach (COH.N) and Michael Kors (KORS.N).

 The shift downmarket will challenge mall developers for years to come, said Paul Hart, greater China executive director with Knight Frank.